brentgroves/repsys/a_status/project_bullet_list_2.md

 ## Set up an automated and on-demand ETL pipeline in K8s

-We manually run scripts to update the data warehouse and data lake that Power BI reports use as their raw and golden data sources.
-The Automated and on-demand [ETL pipeline](https://www.informatica.com/resources/articles/what-is-etl-pipeline.html)** runs these scripts automatically or on demand.
+We manually run scripts to update the data warehouse and data lake that Power BI reports use as raw and golden data sources.
+The Automated and on-demand **[ETL pipeline](https://www.informatica.com/resources/articles/what-is-etl-pipeline.html)** runs these scripts automatically or on demand.

 time: 6 months to 1 year